arsanig/coa-astro/src/posts/words-of-wisdom/im-the-way-the-truth-and-the-life.md

 videoId: ""
 imgSrc: /assets/thumbnails/3006.webp
 lang: en
-title: "I&#8217;m the way, the truth and the life"
+title: "I'm the way, the truth and the life"
 pubDate: 2021-08-05T23:21:15
 tags: ["wow"]
 ---